-In my last post we established that ventilating a building is necessary.
+In my last post we established that ventilation in a building is necessary.
 So, how to we go about it?

 If you fit a supply fan through the wall it will pressurise the room and air will try to leave via cracks, doors etc. However, the fitting of both supply and extract fans is likely to ventilate the room very well providing air does not short circuit between them.